mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 .. option:: --format=<format>, -f<format>

-   Specify the output display format.
+   Specify the display format for column list output .
 Permitted format values are GRID, CSV, TAB, and VERTICAL.
 The default is GRID.
+This option applies only if :option:`--show-list` is given.

 .. option:: --master=<source>